chalk-ai/chalk-go/README.md

 support this interface natively, so it's possible to set `DefaultLeveledLogger` to a `*logrus.Logger` or `*zap.SugaredLogger` directly.
 To use other loggers, you may need a shim layer.

+## Contributing

+We'd love to accept your patches!
+If you submit a pull request, please keep the following guidelines in mind:

+1. Fork the repo, develop and test your code changes.
+2. Ensure your code adheres to the existing style.
+3. Ensure that your code has an appropriate set of tests that pass.
+4. Submit a pull request.

+### Development

+Clone the git repo from github.com/chalk-ai/chalk-go.

+1. All patches must be `go fmt` compatible.
+2. All types, structs, and functions should be documented.

+### Testing

+To execute the tests: `go test ./...`.
+Enure all tests pass

+## License

+Apache 2.0 - See [LICENSE](LICENSE) for more information.